yauheniya-adesso/digital-twin/README.md

 # Digital Twin Frontend

-A fun interactive demo created for colleagues in the Data & Analytics (DNA) department at adesso.
+A fun interactive demo created for colleagues in the Data & Analytics (DNA) department at adesso SE.
 As new colleagues, we were invited to submit a creative video presentation with a max length of 40 seconds introducing ourselves.
 Being an AI engineer, I added some AI elements to my video presentation and built this web interface to make it interactive.

 ## Demo